Autostronomy/AutoProf/docs/index.rst

 |br|

 ..
 Note::
-    This is AutoProf-Legacy, if you are looking for the most up to date AutoProf please `follow this link <https://connorstoneastro.github.io/AutoProf/>`_.
+    This is AutoProf-Legacy, if you are looking for the most up to date code "AstroPhot" please `follow this link <https://github.com/Autostronomy/AstroPhot>`_.

 |br|